nanvel/blog/2015/06/dynamodb-example-1-5.md

 Small change in hash function argument leads to drastically change of hash function output.
 Length of hash function output is fixed and don't depends on input.

+Employing the analogy of the human fingerprint, given a single fingerprint, we would find it impossible to identify the person who left it unless that person had been fingerprinted beforehand.

 ```python
 >>> import hashlib
 >>> m = hashlib.md5()